In April ingrades K-2, I will be revisiting with students what it

 advocate for oneself and others.
 In 5th grade, I will be doing a presentation on

 sexual harassment in conjunction with the family life curriculum.

 In March we focused on college and career readiness.
 In K-3, we will focused on careers we might like to have in the future, and skills needed to attain those careers.
 In grades 4 and 5, we explored colleges.
 On March 9 our fifth graders took a tour of the University of Maryland, College Park campus (photo below).

-I will be in grades K-2 in January and February to review with children how to "de-bug" when someone is bugging them.
-In grades 3-5, I will be reading Salt in His Shoes about Michael Jordan in order to re-introduce SMART (Specific, Measureable , Attainable, Relevant and Timely) goals.
+In January and February we reviewed how to "de-bug" when someone is bugging them.
+In grades 3-5, we read Salt in His Shoes about Michael Jordan in order to re-introduce SMART (Specific, Measureable , Attainable, Relevant and Timely) goals.

 Reminder to those families receiving free or reduced